National Supports - Educational Support

 Pobal

-Pobal administers and manages Government and EU funding to address disadvantage and support social inclusion.
-One of the Pobal programmes is the AIM Access and Inclusion Model.
-It is a model of supports designed to ensure that children with disabilities can access the ECCE programme.
-It can provide a range of supports from level 1 to level 7, moving from universal to targeted supports.
+Pobal runs the AIM (Access and Inclusion Model) programme.
+It is a model of supports designed to ensure that children with disabilities can access the ECCE (Early Childhood Care and Education) programme.
+It provides a range of supports from level 1 to level 7, moving from universal to targeted supports.
 The AIM application process for each new pre-school year opens in May of that year.
 See the FAQs section of the AIM website for further information.